 - New England Association of Schools and Colleges

-- North Central Association of Colleges and Secondary Schools
+- Higher Learning Commission (formerly known as North Central Association of Colleges and Secondary Schools)

-- Northwest Association of Schools and Colleges and
+- Northwest Commission on Colleges and Universities (formerly known as Northwest Association of Schools and Colleges)

 - Western Association of Schools and Colleges